sonyarianto/sveltekit-inspect-parts/README.md

 # sveltekit-inspect-parts

+## Why?

+At the time I am just curious which part of my code runs first on various Svelte lifecycle and runtime.
+By using this repo now I at least understand how the Svelte manage sequence of code, so then I can make better SvelteKit app.

 ## Instalation

-1. Clone this repository to your local
+1. Clone this repository
-2. Open this project directory `cd sveltekit-inspect-parts`
+2. Go to the project directory `cd sveltekit-inspect-parts`
-3. Run `npm install` in your terminal
+3. Run `npm install`
 4. Run `npm run dev`
-5. Open the console

-This simple project is to show which code that runs first.
+5. Ready and go :)